MeghaY/ToDo-Application/README.md

 ## About Me

 I am Megha Desai and this is my portfolio as a front-end developer.
 I am passionate about building creative and responsive websites using advanced technologies.
-Here is one of my recent development project.
-I believe in this thought "If it doesn't challenge you, it doesn't change you"
+Here is one of my recent development projects.
+I believe in the notion "If it doesn't challenge you, it doesn't change you"

 Todo Application